-F irst o quarter
+Second quarter Year to date

-(in millions of dollars) 2018 2017
+(in millions of dollars) 2018 2017 2018 2017

 Selected financial information

-Annualized premium sales1 \$ 26.4 \$ 8.1
+Annualized premium sales \$ 10 \$ 10 \$ 36 \$ 18

-Net premiums 85.6 83.6
+Net premiums 84 83 169 167

-Net income (loss) after tax \$ 8.5 \$ 3.5
+Net income (loss) after tax \$ 5 \$ 4 \$ 14 \$ 8

-Annualized premium sales were higher in the first quarter of 2018 primarily due to a large block transfer from a new strategic distribution partner, in addition to the continued growth of the small to medium-sized business owner market.
+Annualized premium sales growth was flat in the second quarter of 2018 and doubled for year to date primarily due to a large block transfer from a new strategic distribution partner in the first quarter of 2018, in addition to the continued growth of the small to medium-sized business owner market.
 Over the last two years, Empire Life has entered into a number of strategic partnerships to expand market share.

-Net premiums increased by 2.3% for the same period.
+Net premiums for the second quarter and year to date of 2018 increased by 1% and 2% respectively relative to 2017.
 Empire Life continues to focus on profitable sales in the employee benefits market where price competition continues for all major product lines.

-The following table provides a breakdown of the sources of earnings for the first quarter for Employee Benefits.
+The following table provides a breakdown of the sources of earnings for the second quarter and year to date of 2018 for Employee Benefits.

-Sources of Earnings1 - Employee Benefits First quarter (in millions of dollars) 2018 2017 Expected profit on in-force business \$ 5.6 \$ 5.4 Impact of new business (2.6) (1.8) Experience gains (losses) 8.8 1.1 Management actions and changes in assumptions - - Earnings on operations before income taxes 11.8 4.7 Income taxes 3.3 1.2 Shareholders' net income (loss) \$ 8.5 \$ 3.5
+Sources of Earnings1 - Employee Benefits Second quarter Year to date (in millions of dollars) 2018 2017 2018 2017 Expected profit on in-force business \$ 5 \$ 5 \$ 11 \$ 11 Impact of new business (1) (3) (4) (4) Experience gains (losses) 3 3 12 4 Management actions and changes in assumptions - - - - Earnings on operations before income taxes 7 6 19 10 Income taxes 2 2 5 3 Shareholders' net income (loss) \$ 5 \$ 4 \$ 14 \$ 8

-Expected profit for the first quarter has slightly increased from prior year due to the growth of net premiums.
-The increase in new business expense was mainly due to higher sales as discussed above.
-Experience gains improved in the first quarter of 2018 primarily related to improved health and long-term disability claims relative to 2017.
+Expected profit for the second quarter and year to date has increased slightly from prior year due to the growth of net premiums.
+The decrease in new business expense was mainly due to sales growth as discussed above.
+Experience gains were flat in the second quarter of 2018 and improved year to date of 2018 primarily related to health and long-term disability claims relative to 2017.
 As Empire Life balances claims management with customer experience, it cannot predict whether claims improvement will continue.